 Dr. Josh Reid's essay, "Softening the Brows of Dread Renown: Rossetti's Revision of Dantean Portraiture," an exploration of the artisitc construction of Dante in portraiture, has won the 2013 Charles Hall Grandgent Award, given to the best essay submitted by a graduate student from a university in the United States or Canada.
 The essay prize has been given each year since 1887 by the Dante Society of America (founded in 1881 by Longfellow, Lowell, and Norton), the premier organization focused on the study of the life and works of Dante Alighieri.
 You can get more information here: http://www.dantesociety.org/prizes.html.

 Our department's administration has made some changes for the upcoming academic year.
 Dr. Martha Michieka now serves as our department's assistant chair for undergraduate studies.
-Dr. Katherine Weiss, formerly our undergraduate director, is now our assistant chair for graduate studies.
+Dr. Katherine Weiss is now our assistant chair for graduate studies.
 Dr. Katrina Heil now serves as our assistant chair of foreign language studies.
 Best wishes to all for your new appointments!

 The 2013 edition of The Mockingbird, ETSU's student literary/arts magazine, has been released from its publisher and is available around the ETSU campus, but you can read it in its entirety here.

 The Clarion, our listing of courses for summer session and fall semester 2013, is available here.
 If you wish to declare an English major, please contact Professor Martha Michieka (firstname.lastname@example.org); if you are already an English major, you can find your adviser on this list.